What Is HIIT? Your Ultimate Guide to High-Intensity Interval Training

 You Don’t Need Equipment!

 We love promoting exercises that require little to no equipment for you to get started.
-Many of the activities associated with HIIT programs use your own body and some space.
+Many of the activities associated with high-intensity interval training programs use your own body and some space.
 Running, biking, jumping, all of these you can do to successfully complete HIIT exercises in the comfort of your home or office.

 Weight Loss, Not Muscle Loss